fathana/AdaptiveDrop/README.md

 # AdaptiveDrop

 This repository is for our paper currently under review.

-Code of our experiments will be available upon acceptance of our paper.
+The code of our experiments will be available upon acceptance of our paper.
 We also include below additional ablation studies for our proposed AdaptiveDrop filtering framework.

 # AdaptiveDrop: metrics over epochs
 In Figure 3, we show the evolution of several metrics over epochs using AdaptiveDrop versus only using the loss functions.
 Here we use CAMSAT-based pseudo-labels.